 Another game had two friends locked in an epic electronic drum battle.
-Another VR gamer was swinging his arms around wildly, while the screen showed him as a warrior swinging a sword.
-The area felt like one big party.
+Meanwhile, a VR gamer was swinging his arms around wildly, the screen showing him as a warrior swinging a sword.

-Further down, two teenagers were trying to catch a prize at one of the many claw games.
-I walked up to see what theye were trying to win.
+In the claw game parlours, two teenagers were trying to catch a prize at one of the many claw games.
+I walked up to see what they were trying to win.
 One laughed, whilst the other looked embarrassed when I walked up – it was a pile of boob-shaped stress balls.

-Other Osakans were having a less than pleasant time.
-A young, drunk man was trying to pick a fight with three towering police officers, whilst his mortified friends held him back.
+Drinking is also a popular activity in Dotonbori, and there are many bars in the area to sip a cold Asahi.
+Disorderly drunks are managed by the strong police presence on site.
+We spotted one young, drunk man trying to pick a fight with three towering police officers, whilst his mortified friends held him back.
 Another group was nursing a girl who drank too much too early, being sick in the bushes.